21 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:--- As of October 6th, there were twenty (20) persons who tested positive for COVID-19; however, twenty-one (21) persons have recovered; bringing the total active cases to one hundred thirty-six (136).
-The total number of confirmed cases is now four thousand three hundred seventy-five (4375).
+PHILIPSBURG:--- As of October 14th, there were seven (7) persons who tested positive for COVID-19; however twenty-one (21) persons have recovered; bringing the total active cases to eighty-one (81).
+The total number of confirmed cases is now four thousand four hundred thirty-eight (4438).

-The Collective Prevention Services (CPS) are monitoring one hundred thirty (130) people in home isolation.
-Six (6) patients are hospitalized at the St. Maarten Medical Center.
-The total number of deaths due to COVID-19 remains at sixty-eight (68).
+The Collective Prevention Services (CPS) are monitoring seventh six (76) people in home isolation.
+Five (5) patients remain hospitalized at the St. Maarten Medical Center.
+The total number of deaths due to COVID-19 remains at seventy (70).

-The number of people recovered since the first case surfaced on St. Maarten has increased to four ...
+The number of people recovered since the first case surfaced on St. Maarten has increased to four thousand two hundred ...

 ...